 People who have been injured in an accident or suffered property loss due to an accident can file a personal injury lawsuit to receive compensation for their loss.
-Depending on the type of accident that occurred, a claim might be filed with the responsible party’s insurance company before filing a lawsuit.
+Depending on the type of accident that occurred, a claim might be filed with the responsible party's insurance company before filing a lawsuit.
 Personal injury lawsuits can be filed in either small claims or civil court.
-However, if a personal injury lawsuit is filed through a small claims court, a lawyer is not allowed to plead the plaintiff’s case.

 Personal injury law covers a wide variety of situations that typically fall into one of four main categories: accidents, intentional acts, defective products, or defamation.
 Personal injury laws are governed by the state, and in many cases, include laws dating back to old common law rules, as well as statute of limitation laws.
 While personal injury law isn't uniform across the country, most of the old common law rules have been compiled into the Restatement of Torts, which many states use as a guideline for personal injury laws.